-UXG2805 Art Processes (5 credits) Prerequisite(s): None
+UXG2805 Art Processes (5 credits)

 This module provides a basic working knowledge of the processes used in making art.
 Topics include the origins and techniques involving drawing, tone, color, composition and artistic process as well as a simple overview of art history.